grammyjs/website/site/docs/plugins/commands.md

 The `commandNotFound` function will only trigger for updates which contains command-like-text similar to your registered commands.
 For example, if you only have register [commands with custom prefixes](#prefix) `?` and `supercustom`, it will trigger the handle for anything that looks like your commands, e.g: `?sayhi` or `supercustomhi`, but no `/definitely_a_command`.
 Same goes the other way, if you only have commands with the default prefix, it will only trigger on updates that looks like `/regular /commands`.

-The recommended commands will only come from the commandGroup instances you pass to the function.
+The recommended commands will only come from the `CommandGroup` instances you pass to the function.
 So you could defer the checks into multiple, separate filters.

 Let's use the previous knowledge to inspect the next example: